PC-Admin/awx-ansible/docs/Install_AWX.md

 `$ ansible-playbook -v -i ./inventory/hosts -t "setup,setup-firewall,master-token,configure-awx,setup-rancher,setup-backup,setup-monitor" setup.yml`

 NOTE: If using the monitor, you need to immediately go to your {{ grafana_url }} and set the initial administrator password manually.

-4) In AWX, set the base URL

-Go into: Settings > Miscellaneous System Settings > Edit

-Alter the value of 'Base URL of the Tower host' to your AWX systems URL.